ProjectOpenSea/opensea-js/README.md

    */
-  maker?: string, // Address of the order's creator taker?: string, // The null address if anyone is allowed to take the order side?: OrderSide, // 0 for offers, 1 for auctions owner?: string, // Address of owner of the order's asset sale_kind?: SaleKind, // 0 for fixed-price, 1 for Dutch auctions asset_contract_address?: string, // Contract address for order's asset
+  maker?: string, // Address of the order's creator taker?: string, // The null address if anyone is allowed to take the order side?: "bid" | "ask", // "bid" for buy orders, "ask" for sell orders owner?: string, // Address of owner of the order's asset sale_kind?: SaleKind, // 0 for fixed-price, 1 for Dutch auctions asset_contract_address?: string, // Contract address for order's asset